seanj06/Vincenzos/README.md

 ## Project Goals

-This project was created for Code Institute Project Portfolio 1 using both HTML and CSS.
-The aim was to create a site that was both easy to navigate and used consistent styling throughout.
+ - This project was created for Code Institute Project Portfolio 1 using both HTML and CSS.

+ * Main goals of the site include:

+   - Creating a site with consistent styling and easy accessibility for users throughout

+   - Creating a site with all relevant and easy to find information for new and returning users.

+   - Creating a site with full responsiveness for all screen and device sizes.

 ## User Experience